magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### Priority:

-- mak elFinder default seems to be broken, fix this!<br />
 - feedback in cp when moving speed or opacity slider <br />
 - rewrite update script to force remove content in ofxPiMapper/example/bin/data/sources/videos, recheck to mapper update process! <br />
 - port the new pjlink commands from Exhibition <br />
-- moving big steps for mapper witout mouse odr faders <br />
+- moving big steps for mapper witout mouse or create faders <br />
 - prevent bootloops when pusing reboot and browser reconnects, solve with closing the browser tab <br />
 - add omxplayer error output when setting to alsa/usb audio but no soundcard is recognized <br />
 - Update the osc_control.js (startlesser scripts) <br />